 High heels are usually a bad decision when it comes to picking the best shoes for arthritis.
 Stay away from stilettos and anything more than 2 inches tall.

 If you need to wear shoes that have a heel, the best women’s dress shoes for arthritis have a wide, sturdy heel with rubber soles.
 Avoid pointed toes as well.
-Our Virtue style of Mary Jane shoes have the low heel and Curves & Pods® comfortable, removable footbed for a look you can wear from day into evening.
+Our Encore style of leather casual shoes have the low heel and Curves & Pods® comfortable, removable footbed for a look you can wear from day into evening.

 4. Proper Fit